manubb/graph-draw/README.md

 A very basic [demo](https://manubb.github.io/graph-draw/basic-demo.html).

-A [polyline](https://manubb.github.io/graph-draw/polyline.html) on a map.
+A [polyline](https://manubb.github.io/graph-draw/polyline.html) on a map (173 edges tessellated in 333 triangles).

 ## Installation
 graph-draw is available as a npm package: